 Some of the most colourful nudibranchs only grow to be between 10 to 15mm.

 Candy nudibranch (Cuthona speciosa)

-For many divers, these slugs are a source of entertainment and delight but they often just get blank stares from non-divers.
-So, hopefully, this article finds its way to new divers as well as non-divers alike and spark some interest in the weird and amazing underwater world.
+For many divers, these slugs are a source of entertainment and delight.
+So, hopefully, this article finds its way to new divers as well as non-divers alike and sparks some interest in the weird and amazing underwater world.